 - Document Input

 The Document Management System should allow easy input of documents using various methods.
-When it comes to document input, most of the businesses combine paper and digital files.
-Hence, the ideal Document Management System should allow inputting files trough the following sources: Scanner, Email, Manual upload, Bulk upload, automated process for mass uploading, Mobile application and web services.
+When it comes to document input, most of businesses combine paper and digital files.
+Hence, the ideal Document Management System should allow inputting files through the following sources: Scanner, Email, Manual upload, Bulk upload, automated process for mass uploading, Mobile application, and web services.

-How the documents can be organised in the DMS is very important and you should be able to define the organisation as per your requirement.
-Structures such as folders, cabinets or drawers that help in the organisation of documents should be easy to create and use.
+How the documents can be organized in the DMS is very important and you should be able to define the organization as per your requirement.
+Structures such as folders, cabinets, or drawers that help in the organization of documents should be easy to create and use.
 The hierarchy of the folders should also be easy to define and replicate.

 - Document Versioning

 Document versioning is the process through which a document is checked in or out of the system, giving users access to current or previous versions of the document.
-Documents, both physical and electronic are usually change or update overtime, which is where versioning comes in to ensure users can still access previous copies as reference.
+Documents, both physical and electronic usually change or update over time, which is where versioning comes in to ensure users can still access previous copies as reference.

 It should provide better and easier version control of your documents.
 You should be able to upload a new version of any document stored in the system while still preserving the earlier version and existing metadata.
 The system should have a highly efficient check-in and check-out feature to prevent accidental over-write by users when a new version is being created.

 The software interface should be simple and easy to navigate.
 Ease of using any application is very important because that drives adoption within the organization.
 Not everyone is technologically inclined, so the simpler the software, the better.
 If the DMS is very difficult to use and does not have an intuitive user interface, then training efforts and costs will be high.
 The time spent by the users in doing simple tasks will be higher, having an adverse effect on your organization’s productivity.